S3L3CT3DLoves/StashBots/README.md

 For all lines in the file where the last element is True, it will force the update of the performer, even if Update mode has failed it.

-This must only be used after a manual review of the list of performers has been done, to ensure no import data will be overwritten.
+**This must only be used after a manual review of the list of performers has been done, to ensure only identical performers have the True flag.**

-Because this operation can be destructive, it will not be send in BOT mode, and will show up a normal Edit in StashBox.
+Because this operation can be destructive, it will not be sent in BOT mode, and will show as a normal Edit in StashBox.

+Newer versions of the code have the additional features:
+- Images that were manually added to the Target will not be removed
+- Terminal mode has been introduced

+### Terminal Mode
+This is an advanced mode of Manual Update.

+A text comparison will be shown in the Terminal for review by the user.
+If the user confirms it, the performer will be considered as identical, and the update will be sent.

+This only applies for lines in the CSV file which do not have the True flag, and where images are identical.

 ## Stats Mode